 Ed2go offers a self-paced and instructor-led version of the course.
-The self-paced option and the instructor-led versions cost $159.
-The course takes six to 12 weeks to complete, depending on which option you choose and comes with a total of 24 hours of instruction time.
+The self-paced option and the instructor-led versions cost $149.
+The course takes six to 12 weeks to complete, depending on which option you choose, and comes with a total of 24 hours of instruction time.
 With the self-paced option, you get access to the course materials for three months.

 The course can be taken on a Windows or Mac computer with Adobe Reader installed.

 This course is taught by Dr. Beverly Browning, an expert grant writer who also teaches the Advanced Grant Proposal Writing class mentioned on this list.
-Federal Grant Writing 101 contains 12 sections with a total of 48 lectures, for an hour and 41 minutes of material.
-The first section covers how to register on grants.gov, followed by how to conduct research, write a statement of need, filling out the required forms, and submitting your proposal.
+Federal Grant Writing 101 contains 12 sections with 48 lectures for an hour and 41 minutes of material.
+The first section covers how to register on grants.gov, followed by conducting research, writing a statement of need, filling out the required forms, and submitting your proposal.

 Students have left reviews stating they enjoyed Dr. Browning’s teachings and found the accompanying downloadable resources particularly useful.

-The course is regularly priced at $44.99 but is only $13.99 at the time of writing and includes lifetime access to the lectures, 35 downloadable resources (which include examples of grant proposals that successfully received funding), and a certificate of completion.
+The course is priced at $44.99 and includes lifetime access to the lectures, 35 downloadable resources (which include examples of grant proposals that successfully received funding), and a certificate of completion.